 The Big Five of Physical Cooldown

-Recovery begins with the cool down.
-You cannot truly experience recovery without these five elements that all help you re-engage the PNS, the rest and digest part of the central nervous system.
+Recovery begins with the cooldown.
+You cannot experience recovery without these five elements that all help you reengage the PNS, the rest and digest part of the central nervous system.

 Breathing -- Breathing is the quickest way we de-stress before a situation becomes overwhelming and starts to affect our mood and physiology.
 Deep and relaxing breaths will slow your daily stress and naturally ease anxiety.
-It is the number one natural stress reliever and will always produce stress-relieving hormones.
+It is the best natural stress reliever and will produce stress-relieving hormones.

-Try Box Breathing: 4 seconds inhale -- 4 seconds hold -- 4 seconds exhale -- 4 seconds hold.
-Repeat until you notice heart rate and other stress responses are back to normal.
+Try box breathing: Four seconds inhale, four seconds hold, four seconds exhale, four seconds hold.
+Repeat until you notice your heart rate and other stress responses are back to normal.

-Stretching and Mobility Work: Find time to do a few moments of easy cardio (biking, elliptical training, walking or swimming -- non-impact preferred) and do all the dynamic stretches you normally do prior to working out or running (butt kickers, leg swings, Frankenstein walks, high knees, side steps, etc.).
+Stretching and mobility work: Find time to do a few moments of easy cardio (biking, elliptical training, walking or swimming -- non-impact preferred) and do all the dynamic stretches you normally do before working out or running (butt kickers, leg swings, Frankenstein walks, high knees, side steps, etc.).
 Then add in static stretching to top off the workout.

-Nutrition and Recovery Supplementation: You also cannot recover with refueling.
-Eating well helps the body regain the vitamins, minerals and nutrients it just burned.
-Go with fruits, vegetables, lean proteins, healthy fats from fish and nuts and even supplemental protein powder if you are really burning the candle at both ends.
+Nutrition and recovery supplementation: Eating well helps the body regain the vitamins, minerals and nutrients it just burned.
+Go with fruits, vegetables, lean proteins, healthy fats from fish and nuts, and even supplemental protein powder if you are burning the candle at both ends.

-Sleep the #1 Recovery Tool: Without this critical piece, recovery cannot happen.
+Sleep is the #1 recovery tool: Without this critical piece, recovery cannot happen.
 Create sleeping rituals for yourself and focus on getting more and better sleep.
-See my rituals article for help.

 If you don't pursue daily recovery, long-term chronic stress can result in high blood pressure, high cholesterol, increased body fat, decreased immunity, uncontrollable mood and attitude, decreased muscle tone and decreased sexual desire.